 Discipline

 Once the building starts, try not to make too many changes that aren’t genuinely important.
-Almost every change will carry a fee – especially if they have to do real rework.
+Almost every change will carry a fee – especially if real work or rework is involved.

 Moment of Truth

-Don’t panic if 3 weeks before closing there seems to be a thousand small things that still need to be done or corrected.
+If you are buying a home from a homebuilder, don’t panic if 3 weeks before the planned close date there seems to be a lot of small things that still need to be done or corrected.
 Once you get this close to closing, the builder takes special notice – not wanting to have your close date delayed.
 They often will expand the size of the crews working on your house.
 And lots of small repair items (called a “punch list”) will be taken care of literally days and hours before closing.

 Also see my related blog post titled 15 Easy-to-Forget Things When Building a Home